vsummet/cms230notes/chap05.md

 </details>

 ## 5.3 - ASCII Chart
+The below shows some patterns (in hex) used in ASCII to represent characters.
+(See the appendix for a complete chart.)
+The first printable character is SP (space) and corresponds to the bit pattern 0010 0000.

 | Hex  Char	| Hex   Char	| Hex   Char |	Hex    Char |
 |------------|-----------|-----------|--------------|
 | 00   nul	| 20   sp	| 40   @	| 60   \` |